iamricard/coursework-db/src/report/02-db-setup.md

 # Starting up

-For consistency with the lectures the RDMS used is [MariaDB], a fork of [MySQL].
+For consistency with the lectures, the RDMS used is [MariaDB], a fork of [MySQL].
 The OS is Apple's [OSX], and the package manager to install MariaDB we used for this exercise is [homebrew].
 I chose MariaDB over MySQL because I'll be working at Google and that seems to be their fork.